emarsden/pgmacs/doc/src/row-list.md

 | <kbd>q</kbd>                    | Bury the current buffer.                                                             |

+These keybindings can be customized by modifying the `pgmacs-row-list-map` keymap, which contains keybindings that apply everywhere in the row-list buffer, or by modifying the `pgmacs-row-list-map/table` child keymap, which contains keybindings that are only relevant when point is in the tabular data display (for example, commands that operate on a specific cell value).

 Any functions on `pgmacs-row-list-hook` are run when a row-list buffer is opened.
 They are run just before control is returned to the user, in a buffer with all data inserted.
 For example, if you would like all column widths to be adjusted to the narrowest size possible given the data displayed